Shimingyi/COMP3360_Data_Driven_Animation/assignment_1/readme.md

 ## Hightlights (11th, Feb)

 - The bvh visualizer should be implemented by **inserting locations** as keyframes rather than rotation, hence a **forward kinamatic function** will be expected to be here to convert the joint rotation to position.
+- A basic implementation has been provided for CCDIK solver, you should understand it and try to optimize it.
+Also, there are different weigth calculation way, you should find the difference between them and report the performance. [[requirment](https://github.com/Shimingyi/COMP3360_Data_Driven_Animation/tree/main/assignment_1#ik-solver-30)]
 - Check the [Tips](https://github.com/Shimingyi/COMP3360_Data_Driven_Animation/tree/main/assignment_1#tips ) if you meet runtime problems or stuggled in debugging.